The Bankrate promise

 6. Don’t let low yields and high inflation keep you from saving

-Next-to-nothing savings yields and soaring inflation might make consumers hesitant to sit on large piles of cash, but experts say it’s more important now than ever.
-In fact, the outlook might look even brighter once the Fed starts dialing back stimulus, especially if it slows inflation.
+Soaring inflation might make consumers hesitant to sit on large piles of cash, but experts say it’s more important now than ever.

-An important part of any financial plan is having cash for emergencies.
-Experts typically recommend storing between six to nine months’ worth of expenses in a liquid and accessible account.
+A crucial part of any part of any financial plan is having cash for emergencies.
+Experts typically recommend storing six months’ worth of expenses in a liquid and accessible account.
 That balance was never meant to bring you a hefty return.

 “Building a rainy day fund is really important, even if the interest rate you’re earning on those funds is lower than the inflation rate,” says Mike Schenk, deputy chief advocacy officer at the Credit Union National Association.
 “Put a little bit into a savings account over time, and before you know it, you’ll have a chunk of savings that can give you a better night’s sleep at the very least.”